Karlsburg87/statusSentry/README.md

   }
 ]
 ```
-## Setting up email with mailcloud
+## Setting up email with Cloudmailin
 Ensure you set the endpoing for webhooks to `/email` endpoint of the server at port `PORT` as set by the envar